 Spinal neurodegeneration is an important determinant of disability progression in patients with primary progressive multiple sclerosis (PPMS).
 Advanced imaging techniques, such as single-voxel 1H-MR spectroscopy (MRS) and q-space imaging (QSI), have increased pathological specificity for neurodegeneration, but are challenging to implement in the spinal cord and have yet to be applied in early PPMS.
 By combining these imaging techniques with new clinical measures, which reflect spinal cord pathology more closely than conventional clinical tests, we explored the potential for spinal MRS and QSI to detect early spinal neurodegeneration that may be responsible for clinical disability.

-We recruited 23 PPMS patients within six years of disease onset and 26 healthy controls.
+Data from 21 PPMS patients within six years of disease onset and 24 controls were analysed.
 Patients were clinically assessed on grip strength, vibration perception thresholds (VPT) and postural stability, in addition to the Expanded Disability Status Scale, 9-hole peg test, timed 25-foot walk test, Multiple Sclerosis Walking Scale-12, and Modified Ashworth Scale (MAS).
 All subjects underwent MRS and QSI of the cervical cord and conventional brain and spinal MRI at 3T.
 Multivariate analyses and multiple regression models were used to assess the differences in imaging measures between groups and the relationship between MRI measures and clinical scores, correcting for age, gender, spinal cord cross-sectional area, brain T2 lesion volume, and brain white matter and grey matter volume fractions.

 Although patients did not show significant cord atrophy when compared with healthy controls, they had significantly lower total N-acetyl-aspartate (tNAA) (mean 4.01 versus 5.31 mmol/L, P=0.020) and Glutamate-Glutamine (Glx) (mean 4.65 versus 5.93 mmol/L, P=0.043) than controls.
 Patients showed an increase in QSI-derived indices of perpendicular diffusivity in both the whole cord and major columns compared with controls (P<0.05 for all indices).
 Lower tNAA was associated with higher disability, as assessed by EDSS (Coefficient= -0.41, 0.01<P<0.05), MAS (Coefficient= -3.78, 0.01<P<0.05), VPT (Coefficient= -4.37, P=0.021) and postural sway (P<0.001).
 Lower Glx predicted increased postural sway (P=0.017).
 Increased perpendicular diffusivity in the whole cord and columns was associated with increased scores on the MAS, VPT and postural sway (P<0.05 in all cases).